Act Implementing EU Directive on Transparent and Predictable Working Conditions

 Seriously Culpable Behaviour

-If the dismissal for urgent cause is justified and in addition the employee’s actions qualify as seriously culpable behaviour (case law confirms that this does not have to be necessarily the case), the employee is not entitled to the transitional payment.
-If the dismissal for urgent cause is not justified, the employee will need to be reinstated or alternatively may opt to receive an additional fair payment (billijke vergoeding) to be set by the court taking all circumstances into account on top of the statutory transitional payment.
+If the dismissal for urgent cause is justified and the employee’s actions qualify as seriously culpable behaviour (case law confirms that this does not necessarily have to be the case), the employee is not entitled to the transitional payment.
+If the dismissal for urgent cause is not justified, the employee will need to be reinstated or alternatively may opt to receive an additional fair payment (billijke vergoeding) to be set by the court, taking all circumstances into account on top of the statutory transitional payment.

-The high threshold for a dismissal for urgent cause to be justified and the potential risk of the award by the court of a significant additional payment to the employee if the dismissal turns out not to be justified is a reason employers' are generally careful and do not readily decide to terminate an employment agreement for urgent cause.
+Employers are generally careful due to the high threshold for a dismissal for urgent cause to be justified and the potential risk of the award by the court of a significant additional payment to the employee if the dismissal turns out not to be justified, and do not readily decide to terminate an employment agreement for urgent cause.

-In addition to the UWV and court proceedings, the parties may also terminate an employment contract by mutual consent, ie, by entering into a settlement agreement in which the terms for the mutual settlement are laid down.
-Termination by mutual consent is the most usual way to terminate an employment contract in case of a (possible) employment conflict.
+In addition to the UWV and court proceedings, the parties may also terminate an employment agreement by mutual consent – ie, by entering into a settlement agreement in which the terms for the mutual settlement are laid down.
+Termination by mutual consent is the most common way to terminate an employment agreement in the case of a (possible) employment conflict.
 In such a case, the approval of the UWV or sub-district court is not required.

 A social plan, if applicable, generally provides for the termination of an employment agreement by mutual consent.
 Parties have flexibility in the arrangements they wish to reflect in the settlement agreement.

 Settlement agreements are only valid if they are concluded in writing.
-Further, an employee may dissolve the executed settlement agreement within 14 days without giving reason(s), by recalling the settlement agreement out of court.
+Furthermore, an employee may dissolve the executed settlement agreement within 14 days without giving reason(s) by recalling the settlement agreement out of court.
 If the employer did not indicate the recall option to the employee, the termination period of 14 days extends to 21 days.

 An employer is not allowed to give notice of termination in the following circumstances:

-Notwithstanding the above-listed general exceptions, the sub-district court may dissolve the employment contract if:
+Notwithstanding the above-listed general exceptions, the sub-district court may dissolve the employment agreement if:

 However, these two specific exceptions will only apply to a "during" prohibition, such as pregnancy or membership of the works council.
-These specific exceptions are not applicable in cases of dismissal for economic reasons, unless it concerns a full termination of the company’s activities.
+These specific exceptions are not applicable in the event of a dismissal for economic reasons, unless it concerns a full termination of the company’s activities.

 Grounds for a Wrongful Dismissal Claim

-If an employee believes they have been unfairly dismissed, they can, depending on the situation, take action on several grounds, eg:
+If an employee believes they have been unfairly dismissed, they can take action on several grounds, depending on the situation, with examples including the following:

 Consequences of a Wrongful Dismissal Claim